Siennapa/EmpowerHer/README.md

 [My Notes](notes.md)

-This is a website where women can interact with one another to build each other up and vote on favorite styles and outfits.
-Images of clothing items may be uploaded with questions on how to style them, and responses/comments are made and voted on.
-The creator of the image can then respond with images of their decided outfit to show off their style.

 > [!NOTE]
 >  This is a template for your startup application.
 You must modify this `README.md` file for each phase of your development.
 You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
 Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
 Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.